 When Is an Israeli Citizenship DNA Test Needed?

 Despite a number of publications saying the opposite, a DNA test is not considered evidence that can be used to justify immigration to Israel.
 Beyond the doubtful reliability of such tests, it’s entirely possible for a Jewish family to convert to another religion, which bars the possibility of Aliyah.

 A DNA test can be used to obtain Israeli citizenship, but this is reserved to prove that a person is the child of an Israeli citizen.
 According to Israeli law, if a child is born to an Israeli mother or father abroad, they can be granted Israeli citizenship.
 The DNA test is used to authorize this, proving this familial link.
 We discuss more about obtaining a paternity test in Israel in another article.

 In some very rare cases, a DNA test can be used to prove their relation to a Jewish parent, sibling or grandparent, even though the applicant doesn’t have documents proving this relationship, but said person has to have documents verifying that they are Jewish.

 We often receive emails from people indicating that they found out they have Jewish ancestry, but they cannot prove this through family documents.
 In order to immigrate, it is possible to do so after conversion to Judaism.
 Please see our article addressing this for more information.

 If you have further questions about the Israeli citizenship DNA test or anything else about immigration law, please contact us.
-The law offices of Cohen, Decker, Pex & Brosh have over 30 years of experience with immigration law, and we would be happy to assist with any of your legal needs.
+Our law offices have over 30 years of experience with immigration law, and we would be happy to assist with any of your legal needs.